Skip to main content

 This programme consists of one 3-credit-point course with a total of 39 contact hours.

-This programme consists of related content as below: understanding the need and responsibilities of Patriotic education in schools; main contents of Patriotic education in Hong Kong, such as the historical and cultural heritage of the motherland, the history of reform and opening up, the development of HKSAR and the importance of safeguarding national security; understanding and apply appropriate strategies to strengthen learning and teaching on national history, culture and national conditions, and to inherit and promote the spirit of patriotism, which including the Constitution, inherit and develop Chinese excellent traditional culture (such as Benevolence, Diligence, and Filial Piety), and awareness of national unity and ethnic harmony, and the national spirit and spirit of the times they embody (such as Chinese-style modernization, the Belt and Road Initiative, and the 14th Five-Year Plan).
-In order to raise the emotional aspect of participants having a passion to implement Patriotic education in Hong Kong schools.
+This programme consists of related content as below: understand the need and responsibilities of patriotic education in schools; main content of patriotic education including national history, national conditions, Chinese culture, national geography, the Constitution and the Basic Law, national symbols and signs such as the national flag, national anthem, and national emblem, national security, etc. These are all important contents which are connected with The Patriotic Education Law of the People's Republic of China and closely linked with values education and life-wide learning activities.
+This programme enables participants to understand and apply appropriate strategies to strengthen learning and teaching on national history, Chinese culture and national conditions, and to inherit and promote patriotic spirit enshrined in the Constitution, excellent Chinese traditional values (such as benevolence, diligence, and filial piety), awareness of national unity and ethnic harmony (including the implementation of “one country, two systems” in Hong Kong), the national spirit and spirit of the times embodied in Chinese-style modernization, the Belt and Road Initiative, and the 14th Five-Year Plan, etc. The programme also allows participants to share their experiences in the implementation of patriotic education in Hong Kong schools.

 Medium of Instruction